 The Kennedy Memorial Bridge, designed by the Louisville engineering firm of Hazelet & Erdal, was constructed by the Allied Structural Steel Company between 1961-63 at the cost of $10 million.
 The six-lane bridge was unnamed when U.S. President John F. Kennedy was assassinated on November 22, 1963.
 Four days later, Kentucky Governor Bert T. Combs announced that the crossing would be named after Kennedy.
 The bridge was dedicated for the late John F. Kennedy and opened for northbound traffic on December 6 and opened for southbound traffic a few weeks later.

 Bridge Painting Scandal

-Owing to a lack of progress, KYTC fired Abbe & Svoboda from the bridge painting project in 2000.
-3 Federal Bonding, which had posted a bond on the work, took over the contract and hired Brighton Painting Company as a subcontractor.
+But slowing progress on the painting contract led KYTC to fire Abbe & Svoboda from the project in 2000.
+3 Federal Bonding, which had posted bond on the work, took over the contract and hired the Brighton Painting Company as a subcontractor.
 But workers from Brighton encountered difficulties cleaning paint off of the higher portions of the bridge according to state specifications and walked off of the job.
-Federal Bonding wanted more money and time to comply with the specifications, but after encountering resistance from the state, Brighton Painting walked off of the job on October 22, 2001.
+Federal Bonding wanted more money and time to comply with the specifications, but after encountering resistance from KYTC, Brighton Painting resigned from the job on October 22, 2001.

 A new $17.8 million to paint the bridge was awarded to the Atlantic Painting Company In June 2004.
 5 In July 2005, bridge painter Jaime Antonio Mendez was killed when he fell 50 feet off of the bridge onto the ground near the Ohio River.
 1 Owing to the slow pace of work and other safety concerns, KYTC terminated the contract with Atlantic Painting in May 2006.
 According to terms of the settlement, the company was allowed to keep the $2.1 million it had been paid for work it had completed, as well as $350,000 for equipment removal from the bridge.